 The patient should be instructed not to engage in vaginal intercourse, or use other vaginal products (such as tampons or douches) during treatment with this product.

 The patient should also be advised that this cream contains mineral oil that may weaken latex or rubber products such as condoms or vaginal contraceptive diaphragms.
 Therefore, use of such products within 72 hours following treatment with clindamycin phosphate vaginal cream 2%, is not recommended.

 Systemic clindamycin has been shown to have neuromuscular blocking properties that may enhance the action of other neuromuscular blocking agents.
 Therefore, it should be used with caution in patients receiving such agents.

 Long term studies in animals have not been performed with clindamycin to evaluate carcinogenic potential.
 Genotoxicity tests performed included a rat micronucleus test and an Ames test.
 Both tests were negative.
 Fertility studies in rats treated orally with up to 300 mg/kg/day (31 times the human exposure based on mg/m2) revealed no effects on fertility or mating ability.

 In clinical trials with pregnant women, the systemic administration of clindamycin during the second and third trimesters, has not been associated with an increased frequency of congenital abnormalities.

+Clindamycin Vaginal Cream should be used during the first trimester of pregnancy only if clearly needed and the benefits outweigh the risks.
 There are no adequate and well-controlled studies in pregnant women during the first trimester of pregnancy.